SUNRISE, Fla. (AP) -Martin Gelinas was in the right place at the right time - twice.

 Washington nearly scored a goal in the second period.
 A shot by Matt Bradley from the boards below the left circle hit the base of the net and rolled on its side along the goal line.
 Belfour swatted the puck out just as it appeared to cross the goal line.
 It was ruled a no-goal and a video replay upheld the call.

 "I wish the call went our way," Capitals coach Glen Hanlon said.
 "It seemed inconclusive."

-The Capitals took a 2-1 lead during a 5-on-3 power play at 2:18 of the second.
-Alexander Semin shot from the low slot and the puck bounced off the skate of Clark and trickled across the crease and in.
+The Capitals took a 2-1 lead during a five-on-three power play at 2:18 of the second.
+Alexander Semin shot from the low slot and the puck bounced off the skate of Clark and trickled across the crease and over the goal line.

-Florida tied it 1-1 after Campbell's shot from above the left circle bounced off Johnson's glove and into the net at 14:01 of the first.
+Florida tied it at 1 after Campbell's shot from above the left circle bounced off Johnson's glove and into the net at 14:01 of the first.

 Washington took a 1-0 lead on Klepis' goal at 6:43.
 Jiri Novotny passed from the right circle across to Klepis.
-His wrist shot from under the left circle got between Belfour and the post and into the corner of the net.
+His wrister from under the left circle got between Belfour and the post and into the corner of the net.